junhyuk1229/FirstDjangoProject/README.md

 -

 Solved + Solution

+- Add a button to main page to admin register page created

 - Seperate school page with login page
     - Basically made the base application as the login page with the school app as the school based pages